CatherineBacon/fcc-chartthestockmarket/README.md

 To sync the data between users in real-time I used [Firebase](https://firebase.google.com/).

 Styling was achieved using css built in to the Create React App along with [Bootstrap](http://getbootstrap.com/).

+Built [this](https://github.com/CatherineBacon/google-finance-proxy) microserver to proxy requests to google finance api (to avoid CORS issues) to enable this to be a signle page app without a server.